 |Step 6||We offer suggestions on where to go for further study|

-You'll find several file formats here for audio and tablature files.
-In order to view and hear them correctly, it is necessary for your to have the the right plug-ins and equipment installed on your computer.
-Please refer to the table below for details on the file types used and plug-ins.
+You'll find a couple of file formats in the Study Tune section for audio and tablature files.
+In order to view and hear them correctly, it is necessary for your to have the the right equipment installed on your computer.
+Please refer to the table below for details.

 |mp3||We use mp3 files for sound clips.
 This format is compatible with almost all computers.|

 |View/Play||We use our Cloud Viewer to display our tab files in your web browser.
 This viewer lets you play the arrangements while you view it.
 (To print a tab you must download the PDF version)|

 |You can also view and print our tabs using the Adobe Acrobat Reader plug-in for your browser.
 You can download the Acrobat Reader directly from Adobe if you need it.|

 "Arkansas Traveler" started out as a song (with lyrics) played in minstrel shows, but today it is mainly played as a traditional fiddle tune.
 The best place to start is with a fiddle version of this song.
 Click on the link below to hear the basic tune.

 Once you have listened to the audio clip the next task is to transcribe it.
 How do you do that?
 Because may fiddle tunes are played at fast tempos, we often have to slow down the playback so that you can tab out the notes being played.
 The product we use for this is the Amazing Slow Downer by Roni Music.

 You can use any blank tab sheet you like to write out the notes for the tune.
 There are many guitar staff manuscript paper products available commercially.
 You can also download and print out our free Blank Tab sheet.